 This is a proven method of home brewing beer from black bread rusk without any special equipment.
-Aside from the ingredients, you’ll only need pots, cans, bottles, and gauze.
+Aside from the ingredients, you’ll only need kettle, cans, bottles, and gauze.
 Ultimately you’ll end up with a natural beverage slightly reminiscent of the legendary English Guinness.

 Warning!
 The suggested recipe is for a beverage that only imitates the taste of a beer but technically is not one.
 It is a simplified variant which doesn’t require a multi-hour wort boiling and maintaining temperature pauses (for the conversion of malt).